frederic-perez/AmE-dictionary/data/dictionary.md

 __funereal__ _Funereal tone._
 __funk__ _n informal_ :eight: __1__ A state of paralysing fear. __2__ A fit or inability to face difficulty. _She breathed the funk that rose from her armpits._ _I started to emerge from my Catholic funk._ _The Packers offense are in full-fledged funk._
 __funnel__ _v_
+__funny feeling__ _idiom_ An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances.
 __funny stomach__
 __furled__ _v_ :two::hammer:
 __furlong__ _n_ :three: An eighth of a mile, 220 yards, 201.168 meters. _The colt went to the track for a 5-furlong workout._